EkanshBhatnagar/FIDO2-Proverif/README.md

 ---

+## FIDO2WebServer

+The `FIDO2WebServer` folder contains a basic Flask implementation of the FIDO2 protocol.
+This is intended for testing and demonstration purposes alongside the ProVerif models.

+**Features:**
+- Sample FIDO2 registration and authentication endpoints
+- Reference implementation to facilitate integration with hardware authenticators or browser clients

+**Usage:**
+1. Navigate into the `FIDO2WebServer` directory:
+    ```bash
+    cd FIDO2WebServer
+    ```
+2. Install dependencies (requires Python 3):
+    ```bash
+    pip install -r requirements.txt
+    ```
+3. Run the server:
+    ```bash
+    flask run
+    ```

+Please see the `FIDO2WebServer/README.md` file for more details.

+---

 ## Notes

 - This repository is **under development**.
 Some parts of the code may lack detailed comments, and certain models might contain debug code.